TheBenjiNecessity/TheMoleServer/README.md

 - Test whether it is necessary to reset room every time it is set
 - Add integration tests

+## Future Challenges

+- Train Stops 8-10:
+    Players are seperated into teams of two or three and each team starts at a different train station.
+    Each station is located around a circular track.
+The task is for each player to end up at their correct station based on a series of clues in a logic puzzle.
+When the train comes into the station at least one player must switch with someone already on the train and the train can't be empty.

 /**
  * STATE